ashokkumarjuly/ashkya_faq_ci/README.md

-This is not yet a completed version, so dont expect more features in it.
+This is not yet a completed version, Have to implement more features in feature.